Investigating Gene Reactivation to Treat Fragile X Syndrome

 Principal Investigator

-Harvard University, Massachusetts General Hospital
+Harvard University and Massachusetts General Hospital

-2016-2017 FRAXA Research Grant
+2016-2017 Grant Funding: $180,000

 Dr. Lee is an expert in the mechanisms of X-chromosome inactivation.
 This is an essential process for females (who have two X chromosomes in every cell) because it is critical to have the proper dosage of X chromosome genes.
 In females with Fragile X, one of the two X chromosomes is not being used in each cell.
-So one way to treat Fragile X in females would be to unlock the potential of the silenced good gene.
+So one way to treat Fragile X in females would be to unlock the potential of the silenced "good" gene.

 Dr. Lee and colleagues are looking for combinations of specific drugs to reactivate the silenced gene.
 They are using state-of-the-art tools to pinpoint the exact point on the gene to target.